vxnuaj/PERSONAL/README.md

 > _I'm shipping deep dives on these topics @ [my newsletter, infinity](https://vxnuaj.substack.com/s/infinity)!_

-Also, I [run](https://strava.com/vxnuaj) (If you’re reading this, lemme know if you wanna go on a 15 mi. run.
+Also, I [run](https://strava.com/vxnuaj) (If you’re reading this, lemme know if you wanna go on a 20 mi. run, at 7:30 min/mi pace.
 No one, besides 1, has been down for it so far!)

 If you wanna chat, message me on [X](https://x.com/vxnuaj) or [schedule a call](https://cal.com/vxnuaj)!